Maximize returns.

 • $6,000 NOI / $100,000 Property value = 6%

-Real estate investors can also use the cap rate formula to calculate what a property’s value should be based on the market cap rate and NOI, and what the NOI should be based on the market cap rate and property value.
+Real estate investors can also use the cap rate formula to calculate what a property’s value should be based on the market cap rate and projected NOI, and/or what the NOI should be based on the market cap rate and property value.

 To calculate what the property value should be, rearrange the cap rate formula like this: